HV Tech Stack Chapter 04 · Auth

 4. If matched, WordPress generates a one-time token, stores the hash, and sends the link through SendGrid or Mailgun.

 5. Resident clicks the link.
+It opens a landing page with a single “Log me in” button.
+The page load does not consume the token.
+The button click (a POST request) does.
 WordPress validates the token, starts the session, and redirects to the destination.

 Plugin choice